- As a growing number of studies show the dangers of using e-cigarettes, many people have made quitting vaping a goal for this year.

 While most cases of EVALI — or e-cigarette, or vaping, product use-associated lung injury — have been

-This includes a long-term study linking vaping nicotine to a higher risk for respiratory disease, and another showing that nicotine-containing e-cigarette vapor may encourage the growth of harmful bacteria in the lungs.
+This includes a long-term study linking vaping nicotine to a higher risk for respiratory disease, and

 “The studies that have been published to this point have demonstrated that there seems to be an increased risk of chronic lung disease with the regular use of nicotine-containing e-cigarette products,” said Dr. Sean D. Levy, a pulmonologist at Beth Israel Deaconess Medical Center in Boston.

 If quitting vaping is something you want to make a priority this year, here are a few strategies that might help make it easier.

 He said these also work for other forms of tobacco, including smokeless tobacco and e-cigarettes.

 Programs like these are helpful because they meet you where you’re at in terms of quitting, and give you personalized options for how to move forward.

 “Identifying the reasons for quitting is a very powerful tool for anyone who’s quitting, regardless of what stage of their quit they’re in,” said Jacobs.